Jump to:

 Yeah.
 Yeah you do.
 Making this recipe with frozen or canned beans is not going to result in a quality dish.
 You need the firm structure of a fresh green bean to hold up to the blanch and then the saute.

-More Simple But Elevated Holiday Sides
+More Simple and Sophisticated Holiday Sides

 - Honey Roasted Carrots